deNBI/cloud-user-docs/wiki/Tutorials/RStudio_Server/index.md

 Connect to de.NBI Cloud VM with locally forwarded ports via SSH.

 ```
-ssh -i new_id ubuntu@129.70.51.6 -p 30120 -L 8787:localhost:8787
+ssh -i new_id ubuntu@ip-address -p some_number -L 8787:localhost:8787
 ```

-Here new_id is your private key file.
-The default user is ubuntu.
+Here ``new_id`` is your private key file.
+The default user is ``ubuntu``.
 You have to specify the cloud VM’s IP address and port number.
 The numbers behind the ``@`` symbol are the IP address of your cloud VM.
 The parameter ``-p some_number`` is the port number of your cloud VM.
 The parameter ``-L 8787:localhost:8787`` means that the port 8787, which is used by Rstudio Server, will be forwarded to your local machine (localhost) at the port 8787.

 We are now connected to the VM in the Cloud.
 Let’s install R (Version 3.5)!